noblesamurai/get-media-dimensions/README.md

   list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the name of the Andrew Harris nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.